Track your nutrition and health goals

 • Monitor calories, protein, and fat in every glass

-• Get personalized diet plans tailored to your health goals
+• Get personalised diet plans tailored to your health goals

 • Track your hydration and digestion-friendly foods

-With Hint Pro: Access deeper nutrition insights and personalized diet plans, and unlock Pro Workouts to pair diet with exercise.
+With Hint Pro, access deeper nutrition insights, personalised diet plans, and Pro Workouts to pair diet with strength training.

-With Hint Premium: Get unlimited consultations with expert dietitians, personalized meal plans for weight loss, diabetes, acidity, and more, and track progress across all meals, macros, and fitness markers.
+With Hint Premium, get unlimited consultations with expert dietitians, personalised meal plans for weight loss, diabetes, acidity, and more.

 🎁 Free Hint with Every Watch Purchase